How to Keep A Conversation Going? | Complete Guide

 “We both mentioned loving Italian food,” you say, “Have you tried that new restaurant downtown everyone’s raving about?”.
 This builds on a common interest and opens the door to discussing new experiences.

-#4 Turning Comments into Conversation
+#4 Turning comments into conversation

 Instead of “Oh, that’s cool” when they mention their trip to France, say “Wow, France is amazing!
 What city did you visit?
 Did you try any traditional pastries?”.
 This shows genuine interest and keeps the conversation flowing.